websanco/liferay-learn/docs/dxp-cloud/latest/en/reference/platform-limitations.md

 * **Maximum SSL Certificates**: A maximum of 14 custom SSL certificates are allowed.
 The provider issuing the certificates may also impose its own limitations to make this less.

 * **Public IP Addresses**: By default, every environment has one public IP address, and services within the environment have internal IP addresses.
 However, you can configure a service's ports to be external, assigning a public IP address to the service.
-Note that exposing a service's endpoints to the internet is *not recommended,* because it bypasses DDoS protection from the [HTTPS load balancer](../infrastructure-and-operations/networking/load-balancer.md).
+Exposing a service's endpoints to the internet is *not recommended*, because it bypasses DDoS protection from the [HTTPS load balancer](../infrastructure-and-operations/networking/load-balancer.md).

 * **Wildcard SSL Certificates**: Wildcard certificates are not supported for Liferay's auto-generated SSL certificates.
 However, you may configure your instance with custom Wildcard SSL certificates.

 * **TCP Port Status**: Some TCP ports may show as open, even if no external traffic can reach the customer environment using it.
-This is because the ports are open for other projects sharing the same disk on the server, though it is does not present a security risk for your environment.
+These ports are open for other projects sharing the same disk on the server, and do not pose a security risk for your environment.

 ## VPN Servers